bluff91/weather-app/README.md

 - Displays current weather and the forcast for the next 7 days
 - Ability to change themes
 - Responsive design for desktop and mobile

+To run, install dependencies using "npm install" and to start use "npm start"